-that the evidence adduced to support the charges against the members of parliament relates to public statements, rallies and other peaceful political activities carried out in furtherance of their parliamentary duties and political party programme.
+According to the complainant, the charges against HDP members of parliament are groundless and violate their rights to freedom of opinion and expression, assembly and association.
+The complainant claims that the evidence adduced to support the charges against the members of parliament relates to public statements, rallies and other peaceful political activities carried out in furtherance of their parliamentary duties and political party programme.
 Such activities include mediating between the PKK and the Turkish Government as part of the peace process between 2013 and 2015, publicly advocating political autonomy, and criticizing the policies of President Erdoğan in relation to the current conflict in south-eastern Turkey and at the border with Syria (including denouncing the alleged crimes committed by the Turkish security forces in that context).
 The complainant alleges that such statements, rallies and activities did not constitute any offence, and that they fall under the clear scope and protection of the fundamental rights of members of parliament.

-An IPU trial observer attended and reported on one court hearing in the case of Mr. Demirtaş in December 2017, and several hearings held in 2017 and 2018 in criminal proceedings against former HDP co-Chair Ms. Yüksekdağ.
+An IPU trial observer attended and reported on one court hearing in the case of Mr. Demirtaş in December 2017, and several hearings held in 2017 and 2018 in criminal proceedings against former HDP co-chair Ms. Yüksekdağ.
 Having reviewed a translation of the allegedly incriminating statements made by Ms. Yüksekdağ, the IPU trial observer found that the prosecution's evidence put forward against Ms. Yüksekdağ "appears to fall squarely within her legitimate right to express her opinions, discharging her duty to draw attention to the concerns of those she represents".
 The report concluded that the prospects of Ms. Yüksekdağ and Mr. Demirtaş receiving fair trials were remote and that the political nature of both prosecutions was evident.
-The observer recommended that the IPU stand in solidarity with the former members of parliament and remain informed by continuing to observe proceedings as much as possible.

 A 2018 internal IPU review of 12 court decisions issued against HDP members reached similar conclusions.
-It concluded that the judiciary in Turkey, from the first instance courts to the Constitutional Court, completely disregarded the case law of the European Court of Human Rights and the main judgment of the Turkish Constitutional Court in relation to freedom of expression when evaluating whether an expression constituted incitement to violence or one of the other crimes with which the members of parliament were charged.
+It concluded that the judiciary in Turkey, from the first-instance courts to the Constitutional Court, completely disregarded the case law of the European Court of Human Rights and the main judgment of the Turkish Constitutional Court in relation to freedom of expression when evaluating whether an expression constituted incitement to violence or one of the other crimes with which the members of parliament were charged.
 The review found that the courts presumed guilt and applied harsher restrictions and punishments to the members of parliament because of their particular duties and influence, contrary to the special protection afforded under international law to political expression by public and political figures.
-The review further found that the interpretation of anti-terror laws by Turkish courts was arbitrary and unforeseeable.
+The review further found that the interpretation of anti-terror laws by Turkish courts was arbitrary and unpredictable.
 Similar speeches and acts were interpreted completely differently by different courts; sometimes interpretations were different in the same decision by the same court.